 InVivo Therapeutics Stock to Reverse Split on Tuesday, April 17th (NVIV)

 InVivo Therapeutics (NASDAQ:NVIV) last released its earnings results on Monday, March 12th.
-The biotechnology company reported ($0.13) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.16) by $0.03. research analysts anticipate that InVivo Therapeutics will post -0.56 EPS for the current year.
+The biotechnology company reported ($0.13) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.16) by $0.03. analysts anticipate that InVivo Therapeutics will post -0.56 EPS for the current year.

-COPYRIGHT VIOLATION NOTICE: This piece was first posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this piece on another domain, it was illegally copied and reposted in violation of US & international copyright and trademark legislation.
-The correct version of this piece can be read at https://macondaily.com/2018/04/09/invivo-therapeutics-stock-to-reverse-split-on-tuesday-april-17th-nviv.html.
+COPYRIGHT VIOLATION WARNING: This story was first reported by Macon Daily and is the property of of Macon Daily.
+If you are accessing this story on another website, it was illegally stolen and republished in violation of United States and international copyright & trademark laws.
+The original version of this story can be viewed at https://macondaily.com/2018/04/09/invivo-therapeutics-stock-to-reverse-split-on-tuesday-april-17th-nviv-2.html.

 InVivo Therapeutics Holdings Corp., a research and clinical-stage biomaterials and biotechnology company, focus on developing and commercializing biopolymer scaffolding devices for the treatment of spinal cord injuries (SCI).
 It is developing Neuro-Spinal Scaffold implant, an investigational bioresorbable polymer scaffold for acute SCI; and Therapeutic Trails injection program for the treatment of chronic SCI.